The Trap of Self-Sabotage

 Write down your standards

-For example, when it comes to choosing the right partner for you, make a list of things you’re looking for in your future partner and things you’re not ready to put up with and think twice whether you need to keep dating a person who crosses your boundaries or whose goals in life are very different from yours.
+For example, when it comes to choosing the right partner for you, make a list of things you’re looking for in your future partner and things you’re not ready to put up with.
+Think twice whether you need to keep dating a person who crosses your boundaries or whose goals in life are very different from yours.
 Remember that sometimes what we consider to be love is not it.
+What’s true love?
+See these 24 beautiful quotes on love to find that out.

 Write down your action plan.
 Write down the steps you need to take to get everything you want.
 Writing to-do lists is also helpful when trying to deal with procrastination.